HL7/fhir-specialty-rx/input/pages/error-handling.md

 - encounters a non-fatal exception when executing an individual search

-the system SHALL include a searchset Bundle entry containing the search string and an OperationOutcome describing the issue as a *query-result* parameter in the Query Response message.
-The search.mode of this entry SHALL  be set to the value, "outcome".
+the system SHALL include a searchset Bundle entry containing the search string and an OperationOutcome describing the issue as a `query-result` parameter in the Query Response message.
+The `search.mode` of this entry SHALL  be set to the value, `outcome`.

 <pre>
     {